nicola/nicola.github.io/_posts/2017-07-24-before-tokens.md

 ### Jan 2017

-In my notes (sparse in github issues) I was writing the following categorizations, calling them "Metacoins".
+In my notes (sparse in github issues) I was writing the following categorizations, calling them "**Metacoins**".
 Whether they are of any help today, I am not sure; friends and I found this categorization really helpful back then:

- Note: off-chain, in-chain is relative to ethereum
+ Note: off-chain, in-chain is relative to Ethereum:

 - **In-chain Coin (or *Contract Coin*)**
   - **consensus**: Ethereum nodes agree on new blocks